-It is inspired by an actual event that will be described in more detail as the series continues, and I am hoping that the series will help others who find their work on other websites without their knowledge.
+It is inspired by an actual event described in more detail as the series continues, and I am hoping that the series will help others who find their work on other websites without their knowledge.

 Have you ever had something like the following happen to you?

-You write a blog post, and it contains many unique elements, including a series of definitions from other web sites, quotes personal definitions from other bloggers, your definition, and introduction to a video, and the video itself.
+You write a blog post, and it contains many unique elements, including a series of definitions from other websites, quotes, personal definitions from other bloggers, your definition, an introduction to a video, and the video itself.

 A few weeks later, you come across a blog post on another site that looks very familiar, though it’s postdated a couple of weeks later than your post.